Ready for war at any time in southern Armenia

 The trainings are not gender exclusive: plenty of women are participating as well.

 Katya Babayan, 37, is a medical assistant and certified first aid trainer in her day-to-day life.
-She left her job and joined VOMA full-time this summer after realizing her skills were needed.
+She left her job and joined VOMA full-time this summer after realising her skills were needed.

 “The physical regimen was very demanding at first.
 My whole body was sore,” she says, describing the rigorous exercise programmes involved in VOMA trainings.
 “Now I teach [the volunteers] how to stop bleeding, apply pressure bandages, safely revive the unconscious – all things necessary not only on the battlefield but in everyday life,” Babayan says.